WesTaylor33/Nvidia_Project/README.md

 ## The Algorithm

 This uses a while loop to process each image, and within each image it is passed through a retrained version of the model that identifies which fruit or vegetable it is.
+Possible classes:
+- Apple
+- Banana
+- Cabbage
+- Carrot
+- Cherry
+- Cucumber
+- Eggplant
+- Grapes
+- Kiwi
+- Mango
+- Orange
+- Pear
+- Strawberry
+- Zucchini

 ## Running this project